List of Scary Movie (film series) characters: George Logan

-George was an aspiring rap artist living with his brother Tom and his niece Sue on their farm.
-He is quite clumsy and unaware, accidentally making racist symbols and hurting Cody Campbell throughout the film.
+George Logan was an aspiring rap artist living with his brother Tom and his niece Sue on their farm.
+He is quite clumsy and unaware, accidentally making racist symbols and hurting Cody throughout the film.
 He marries Cindy at the end of the film.
 In Scary Movie 4, George is shown to have died by tripping on a stool at Cindy's boxing match, in a scene similar to Million Dollar Baby.

-George is based off of Merrill Hess from Signs, B-Rabbit from 8 Mile and Noah Keller from The Ring.
+George is based on Merrill Hess (Joaquin Phoenix) from Signs, Jimmy "B-Rabbit" Smith (Eminem) from 8 Mile and Noah Clay (Martin Henderson) from The Ring.
 Rex also portrayed Dan Sanders in Scary Movie 5.